nvasilakis/social_tennis/README.md

 1. add basic static pages (Home/About/Contact)
 2. Add basic users infastructure
 3. Add advanced user profile
 4. Add messaging infastructure.
-It can be used for virtually all user-user interactions.
+It can be used, virtually, for all user-user interactions.
 5. Add user Wall that is part of the incoming/outgoing messages
 6. ....